Feed your mind. Protect your body

 Like every martial artist training in the ’90s, I heard about the UFC long before the internet could bring it to life.
 I read about the Gracies in Black Belt Magazine and managed to get my hands on a VHS tape of UFC 1, where Royce Gracie won the tournament using Brazilian Jiu Jitsu.
 Curious, I confronted my Karate instructors, only to be told it was a hoax—nothing, they claimed, could surpass the strength of Karate.
 I believed them, and for years, that belief held.

 In the early 2000s, however, my curiosity grew, and I attended every grappling seminar I could find, from Shootfighting to Luta Livre and BJJ.
 I even traveled to Switzerland to train with Richard Liborio.
 But at that time, grappling and the Vale Tudo approach didn’t resonate with me, and I remained skeptical—still believing that a solid punch to the face was superior to any ground techniques.
-I returned my full focus to Kali and Kickboxing for the next few years.
+I returned my full focus back to Karate, Kali and Kickboxing for the next few years.

 Then in 2009, a humbling moment changed everything.
 A guest in our academy, a 16-year-old girl, a two-stripe white belt, offered to roll with me.
 With multiple black belts in standing arts and over twenty-five years of experience, I thought I had the upper hand.
 She proved me wrong, dominating me effortlessly and delivering an ego check that I wasn’t prepared for.
 I realized that I had a glaring hole in my martial arts knowledge, and I could either ignore it or do something about it.